provider.fallback

 - Raises

-ChainIdMismatch – If the new provider reports a different chain ID than expected, or its
+ChainIdMismatch – If the new provider reports a different chain ID than expected.

 - verify_providers()